ros2/rcutils/QUALITY_DECLARATION.md

 The copyright holders each provide a statement of copyright in each source code file in `rcutils`.

 There is an automated test which runs a linter that ensures each file has at least one copyright statement.
+Latest linter result report can be seen [here](http://build.ros2.org/view/Epr/job/Epr__rcutils__ubuntu_bionic_amd64/lastBuild/testReport/rcutils/copyright/).

 ## Testing [4]